danieljprice/phantom/docs/disc.rst

   secondary mass          :    1.00
   mass ratio              :    1.00

 For a circumprimary disc the equation of state is set to ieos=6, such that the radius is taken with respect to the first sink particle in the simulation.
-See :doc:`Equations of state available in Phantom <Equations of state available in Phantom>`
+See :doc:`Equations of state available in Phantom <eos>`

-The Farris et al. (2014) equation of state (ieos=14 for a binary or ieos=13 if there are more than two stars) is also useful for a flyby simulation if one does not want to have excessively cold material around the secondary
+The Farris et al. (2014) :doc:`equation of state <eos>` (ieos=14 for a binary or ieos=13 if there are more than two stars) is also useful for a flyby simulation if one does not want to have excessively cold material around the secondary

 Protoplanetary disc with embedded planets